kpzhang/vec2link/datasets/Foursquare/readme.txt

 This dataset includes long-term (about 10 months) check-in data in New York city and Tokyo collected from Foursquare from 12 April 2012 to 16 February 2013.

-It contains two files in tsv format.
+It contains two files in txt format.
 Each file contains 8 columns, which are:

 1. User ID (anonymized)
 2. Venue ID (Foursquare)